Steven Kwan Player Props: Guardians vs. Athletics

 Steven Kwan At The Plate

-- Kwan has picked up a hit in 48 of 71 games this year, with multiple hits 20 times.
+- Kwan will look to extend his four-game hitting streak.
+He's batting .333 over the course of his last games.

+- In 68.1% of his 72 games this season, Kwan has picked up at least one hit.
+He's also had 20 multi-hit games.

-- In 71 games played this season, he has gone deep in only two of them.
+- In 72 games played this year, he has homered in just two of them.

-- In 21.1% of his games this season, Kwan has had at least one RBI.
-He's picked up more than one in 7.0% and driven in three or more of his team's runs in two contests.
+- Kwan has had an RBI in 15 games this season (20.8%), including five multi-RBI outings (6.9%).
+He has also driven home three or more of his team's runs in two contests.

-- In 37 of 71 games this season, he has scored, and seven of those games included multiple runs.
+- He has scored in 37 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.